gdpodesta/glogger/README.md

-# glogger: Joomla Global Logging
+# glogger: Extended Joomla Logging Tool
 <p>gLogger started as a simple class to extend the standard JLog class so that the logging information was saved in a table rather than in text files scattered around the \logs folder.
 Initially, it just stored standard data so that I could view in a single place.
 I quickly realized that all sorts of other pertinant data was available, and that may other functions could be incorporated.
 </p>